What is alcohol?

 Before going out drinking, make sure you have a plan.
 If you are going out in a group, work out who will drive everyone home.
 If no one wants to be the nominated driver, bring enough money for a taxi.

-- Understand that your blood alcohol will continue to rise after you have consumed your last drink.
-You generally won’t reach your maximum BAC until 45-90 minutes after consuming your final drink.
+- Understand that your blood alcohol will continue to rise after you have had your last drink.
+You generally won’t reach your maximum BAC until 45 to 90 minutes after having your final drink.

 If you or someone you know needs support or treatment for their alcohol consumption habits, you can contact: